-I help many of my clients get their query letters into shape before they send their novel off to agents.
+I’ve often helped writers get their query letters and submission material into shape before they send their work off to agents.
 I’ve even written a blog post on how to find an agent.
 But I’m often asked for advice on the process of submitting to literary agents more generally.
-It’s something that’s often shrouded in mystery, and sometimes the etiquette can be confusing.
+It’s something that’s shrouded in mystery, and sometimes the etiquette can be confusing.
 What do you do if you get a request for a full manuscript?
 What if an agent wants a phone call?
 Should you thank an agent for responding, even if they reject your manuscript?
 What happens if you get an offer?
-If you don’t have author friends or connections who are familiar with traditional publishing, these questions can leave your head spinning.
+If you don’t have author friends to ask, these questions can leave your head spinning.

 This is a common trap authors fall into when submitting to literary agents – they either want to reply to say thank you, or they want to defend themselves and their work.
 Resist the urge!
 Arguing will only harm your reputation, and thanking an agent who has sent you a stock, copy-and-paste response just wastes their time and yours.